 - Protect all co-signers on their debts.
 If a relative or friend co-sign a loan which the debtor discharges in the Bankruptcy Petition, the co-signer may still be obligated to repay whatever part of the loan not paid during the pendency of the bankruptcy case.

 - Discharge debts that are incurred after the Bankruptcy Petition is filed.

 By federal law, a bankruptcy can remain part of the debtor’s credit history for 10 years.
 Whether or not the debtor will be granted credit in the future is unpredictable, and probably depends, to a certain extent, on what good things the debtor does in the nature of keeping a job, saving money, making timely payments on secured debts, etc.

 Collection Attempts After Filing For Bankruptcy in Ellendale DE

 Poole, Mensinger, Cutrona & Ellsworth-Aults, is a debt relief agency.
 We help people discharge their debts through the bankruptcy code.
 The information on this website is for general information purposes only.
-Nothing on this site should be taken as legal advice for any individual case or situation.
-This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.
+Nothing on this site should be taken as legal advice.
+This information is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.
 This is advertising material.